LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

-about 5-6 mm can be observed up to 1 second after onset of relevant stimuli.[@KahnemanBeatty1966; @Beatty1982; @HoeksLevelt1993]  While pupil dilation is slow (~1 Hz), recent results show that tracking of attention and cognitive processes with high temporal resolution (~10 Hz) is possible with deconvolution of the pupillary response.[@WierdaEtAl2012; @McCloyEtAl2016]
+about 5-6 mm can be observed up to 1 second after onset of relevant stimuli.[@KahnemanBeatty1966; @Beatty1982; @HoeksLevelt1993]  While pupil dilation is slow (~1 Hz), recent results show that tracking of attention and cognitive processes with higher temporal resolution (~10 Hz) is possible with deconvolution of the pupillary response.[@WierdaEtAl2012; @McCloyEtAl2016]

 Prior work has shown that pupil dilation can be elicited with increases in